 Leather blazers look particularly good when worn with long tops or smart dresses, especially when worn in a workplace context.
 If worn with a long top, consider matching the outfit with black leggings or trousers, depending on what’s more appropriate at the time.

-The Jess, pictured above, is a classic example of a leather blazer.
-Yes, this particular example is bright red.
-If such a bold colour isn’t your thing don’t worry, it’s available in black, blue and tan as well, but this is a great point in the guide to talk about wearing more colourful jackets.
+The Beth, pictured above, is a classic example of a leather blazer.
+This particular example is a bold navy blue.
+If such a colour isn’t your thing don’t worry, it’s available in black, burgandy and tan as well.

 The Maggie (pictured above) is a much-loved leather jacket that blurs the line between blazer and coat.
 The fit is reminiscent of more traditional blazers, but it’s longer than a jacket like the Jess and buttons up higher as well.
 The Maggie is a great choice to wear over a more formal outfit, without being as heavy-duty as a purpose-made coat.
 You could wear it over another blazer (probably not a leather one!) or simply over a blouse and formal trousers.